MusikAnimal/pageviews/README.md

 All assets and views are ultimated placed in `public_html`.
 With the exception of images, you won't need to make any manual modifications to this directory.

 ### Structure
-The repo contains five separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews and Massviews).
+The repo contains six separate applications that share code with each other (Pageviews, Langviews, Topviews, Siteviews, Massviews and Redirect Views).
 The root directory of `javascripts`, `stylesheets` and `views` represent the Pageviews app.
 Other apps have a subdirectory therein.
 The main asset files share the same name as the app (e.g. `pageviews.js` for the main JavaScript file for Pageviews).
 Partials of any kind are prepended with underscores (e.g. `_footer.php`).

 #### JavaScripts
 Each app has it's own `config.js`, which are constants for application-wide use.
 When the JS files are compiled, they are concatenated into a single `application.js` that lives within the directory for that app inside `public_html`.
 If you compile for non-production source maps will be included.

 Shared JavaScript goes in the `/shared` directory and will be automatically included in each `application.js`.

 All JavaScript is documented [JSDoc](http://usejsdoc.org/).
-You can view the documentation by running:
+The documentation is hosted at https://tools.wmflabs.org/pageviews/jsdocs.
+You can generate the docs locally by running:
 ```
 grunt jsdoc && open doc/PageViews/1.0.0/index.html
 ```